wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XLVIII.

-Attack on Baltimore , by the British army , under Gen , Rons , and the fleet under Admirals Cochrane and Cockburn.
+Attack on Baltimore , by the British army , under Gen. Ross , and the fleet under Admirals Cochrane and Cockburn.

 NOW when Ross and Cockburn returned from their burning and pillaging , and all the barbarities they committed at Washington , the chief city , and the neighborhood thereof ;

 2 Emboldened by the success of their unrighteous deeds , they gathered together their army and their navy , and essayed to go against the city of Baltimore , which lieth in the state of Maryland ;

-3 That they might commit the like wickedness , in which they .had taken so much pleasure at Hampton , Havre-de-grace , and Washington.
+3 That they might commit the like wickedness , in which they had taken so much pleasure at Hampton , Havre-de-grace , and Washington.

 4 But they had a mightier place than Washington to go against ; for Baltimore is a great city , containing therein about fifty thousand souls , and the people had en-trenched it round about , and made it a strong place.